 The Physical Education Department aims to encourage pupils to lead an active and healthy lifestyle while giving them the opportunity to participate in sport.
-Competition is offered both in the curriculum and extra-curricular programme with opportunities to represent Immanuel in both team and individual sports.
-The Department has an ethos of sport for all but still has a focus of being competitive in all sports competitions.
+Competition is offered both in the curriculum and co-curricular programme with opportunities to represent Immanuel in team and individual sports.
+The Department’s ethos is ‘sport for all’ but is also passionate about being committed and determined in all sports competitions.

 Physical Education is taught in single sex groups in Years 7-9 and the pupils follow a core curriculum of invasion and net / wall games, fitness, gymnastics, athletics and dance.
-The lessons focus on developing the key skills as well as thinking tactically and creatively.
-The pupils have 4 lessons of physical education a week.
+The lessons focus on developing the key fundamental movement skills, as well as thinking tactically and creatively.
+The pupils have 4 lessons of physical education per week.

-The iGCSE syllabus provides learners with an opportunity to study both the practical and theoretical aspects of physical education.
-It is designed to encourage enjoyment in physical activity by providing learners with an opportunity to take part in a range of physical activities and develop an understanding of effective and safe physical performance.
-This helps learners to develop an appreciation of the necessity for sound understanding of the principles, practices and training that underpin improved performance, better health and well-being.
+The IGCSE syllabus provides learners with an opportunity to study both the practical and theoretical aspects of physical education.
+It is designed to encourage enjoyment in physical activity by taking part in a range of physical activities and developing an understanding of effective and safe physical performance.
+This helps learners to develop an appreciation of the necessity for sound understanding of the principles, practices and training that underpin improved performance, better health and well-being in individuals.

-A Level specifications in Physical Education encourage learners to improve as effective and independent learners and as critical and reflective thinkers with curious and enquiring minds.
+A Level specifications in Physical Education encourage learners to become effective and independent learners, and critical and reflective thinkers whilst developing their minds to be curious and enquiring.
 A Level PE requires pupils to have a basic understanding of the scope of different areas in physical education.
 Pupils will be practically assessed in two sports of their choice.